jamesbriggs/rackping-wordpress-widget/rackping/README.md

 2. Plugin program files should be owned by an OS user different than the web server or mysqld user, such as `root` on linux.
 3. The RackPing widget uses SSL when periodically retrieving the graph data.
 4. The RackPing monitoring Blog key can only read graph data.
 It does not have access to other account settings.
 (Use your RackPing Blog Key, not the RackPing API Key.)
-5. The logfile, rackping.log.php, has a PHP header to prevent web users from reading the log entries if your web server is correctly configured to process PHP scripts.
+5. The logfile, rackping_log.php, has a PHP header to prevent web users from reading the log entries if your web server is correctly configured to process PHP scripts.

 Troubleshooting
 -----